Go to the first, previous, next, last section, table of contents.

 Redirecting both STDOUT and STDERR

 Redirecting to /dev/null should be avoided.
-Instead use:
+Instead use, for example:

 Duplicating File Descriptors